 The primary goal of performance testing includes establishing the benchmark behaviour of the system.
-There are a number of industry-defined benchmarks, which should be met during performance testing.
+There are a number of industry-defined benchmarks which should be met during performance testing.

-For instance, you can test the application network performance on Connection Speed vs. Latency chart.
+For instance, you can test the application network performance through ‘Connection Speed vs. Latency’ chart.
 Latency is the time difference between the data to reach from source to destination.
-Thus, a 70kb page would take not more than 15 seconds to load for a worst connection of 28.8kbps modem (latency=1000 milliseconds), while the page of same size would appear within 5 seconds, for the average connection of 256kbps DSL (latency=100 milliseconds).
-1.5mbps T1 connection (latency=50 milliseconds) would have the performance benchmark set within 1 second to achieve this target.
+A 70kb page would take not more than 15 seconds to load for the worst connection of 28.8kbps modem (latency=1000 milliseconds), while the page of the same size would appear within 5 seconds for the average connection of 256kbps DSL (latency=100 milliseconds).
+And, a 1.5mbps T1 connection (latency=50 milliseconds) would have the performance benchmark set as 1 second to achieve this target.

 #2) Load Testing:

-Load testing is meant to test the system by constantly and steadily increasing the load on the system till the time it reaches the threshold limit.
+Load testing is meant to test the system through constantly and steadily increasing the load on the system until it reaches the threshold limit.
 It is a subset of performance testing.

 Load Testing Goal:

-The goals of load testing are to expose the defects in application related to buffer overflow, memory leaks and mismanagement of memory.
-The issues that would eventually come out as the result of load testing may include load balancing problems, bandwidth issues, capacity of the existing system etc…
+- Exposing the defects in application related to buffer overflow, memory leaks and mismanagement of memory.
+The issues that would eventually come out as the result of load testing may include load balancing problems, bandwidth issues, the capacity of the existing system, etc.

 For example, to check the email functionality of an application, it could be flooded with 1000 users at a time.
 Now, 1000 users can fire the email transactions (read, send, delete, forward, reply) in many different ways.
 If we take one transaction per user per hour, then it would be 1000 transactions per hour.
 By simulating 10 transactions/user, we could load test the email server by occupying it with 10000 transactions/hour.